• Home

 The first World of Disney at sea — ship-exclusive plushies, apparel, and Southeast Asia-inspired designs.
 Book your shopping slot early.

-Ship-exclusive merchandise includes Southeast Asia-inspired Disney designs, nautical-themed Duffy and Friends plushies (LinaBell plushies reportedly sold out within hours on early sailings), inaugural voyage limited-edition items, and National Geographic co-branded exclusives.
+Ship-exclusive merchandise includes Southeast Asia-inspired Disney designs, nautical-themed Duffy and Friends plushies (LinaBell plushies famously sold out within hours on early sailings and remain hard to find), inaugural-voyage limited-edition items, and National Geographic co-branded exclusives.
 Duty-free shopping is available.

 Is Disney Adventure Good for Families with Kids?